 That’s because you’re privileged!
 People who are discriminated against don’t get to wake up one day and decide that today is the day race doesn’t matter and ceases to exist.

 7. Not Talking About Racism Won’t Make It Go Away

-Just like how ignoring that nail in your tire isn’t going to magically repair your wheel, not talking about racism, isn’t going to heal the divide.
+Just like how ignoring that nail in your tire isn’t going to magically repair it, not talking about racism, isn’t going to heal the divide.

 How can you tell an oppressed person to stop being oppressed?

 It’s like telling your depressed friend to get over it and stop being sad.

 If the key to ending racism in America were that easy this conversation wouldn’t be happening.